joordan/file-tree-notes/README.md

 - Notes are stored as Markdown files for easy editing and version control
 - Quick access to notes through the status bar
 - Toggle between source files and their notes with a single click or keyboard shortcut
+- Auto-close saved notes when switching to source files (configurable)
 - Support for both global and workspace-local note storage
 - Automatic .gitignore integration for notes directory
 - Tree view for browsing and managing notes